Cheesy Homemade Garlic Bread

 Some of our favorite cheesy recipes include: Pepperoni Pizza Grilled Cheese, Grilled Mini Sweet Peppers with Goat Cheese (we make this so much!) and this ultra flavorful Chicken Cheesesteak Baked Ziti.
 Our family loves cheese, so of course we added it to homemade garlic bread.

-It goes so well with a steaming pot of Lasagna Soup or Pizza Soup.
-A slice of cheesy garlic bread is just perfect for dipping!
+This garlicky cheese bread goes so well with a steaming pot of Lasagna Soup or Pizza Soup.
+A thick slice is just perfect for dipping!
 In fact, these already-wonderful soups are 1,000% more fun when there’s a side of soft-on-the-inside, crispy-on-the-outside homemade garlic bread!

 Making cheesy garlic bread from scratch is super easy.
 You’ll need just six ingredients, plus salt and pepper:

 - soft French bread loaf

 - fresh garlic

 - fresh parsley

 - shredded mozzarella

 Grab a soft “puffy” French bread loaf from the bakery department at your grocery store.
 One long loaf should weigh about 1 pound.
 Two shorter loaves would work just as well.